Cheng-Lin-Li/MachineLearning/FastMap/README.md

-## This is an example implementation of FastMap Algorithm.
+## This is an implementation of FastMap Algorithm in Python 3.

 ## Machine Learning Algorithm: FastMap Algorithm.